tamiriscrepalde/survival-analysis/notebooks/exploratory_data_analysis/README.md

 # Exploratory Data Analysis

-As explained at the introductory [README.md](README.md), the main objective of this analysis is to explore Hurb's flexible date package cancellations.
+As explained in the introductory [README.md](README.md), the main objective of this analysis is to explore Hurb's flexible date package cancellations.
 The following information helps to better understand the data used.

 #### Columns:
 - operation_id (numerical) - Unique identifier of a single operation.
 It only exists if the operation process was initiated before cancellation.
 Otherwise, it is null.